fomightez/docker-mac-linuxchromium/mac_desktop/chrome/README.md

 		docker run -e DISPLAY=192.168.99.1:0 --name gparted jess/gparted

 	If all goes well, the focus should go to XQuartz where you will see Linux's gparted running.
-See `Troubleshooting` below if somemthing else happened.
+See `Troubleshooting` below if something else happened.

 	Select `Quit` from the file menu there to shut the container down.
 Back in the terminal window, you'll see the normal command line prompt return.

 	Another check is to use Inkscape, that command is